top of page

 Image found in media by Wix

-Colon cancer may be much more prevalent than you realize.
-In fact, the rate of people dying from colorectal cancer, or CRC, has increased enough in recent years that the guidelines have changed.
-Before, people were instructed to get one at age 50, but that has decreased to 45.
-Unfortunately, there is still a widespread lack of acceptance for colonoscopies.
-Due to this, up to 75% of patients who are diagnosed with CRC aren’t seen by a healthcare provider until the disease is advanced (Hayman & Vyas, 2021).
+Colon cancer might be more common than you think.
+In fact, the number of people dying from colorectal cancer, or CRC, has increased enough in recent years to justify a change in the guidelines.
+In the past, people were advised to get tested at age 50, but now that age has lowered to 45.
+Unfortunately, many still resist colonoscopies.
+As a result, up to 75% of patients diagnosed with CRC are not seen by a healthcare provider until the disease has advanced.
+(Hayman & Vyas, 2021).

-The U.S. Preventative Services Task Force changed this.
-Here are some eye-opening statistics:
+The U.S. Preventive Services Task Force updated the guidelines based on these eye-opening statistics:

 • 1 in 23 men and 1 in 25 women will be diagnosed with colorectal cancer (CRC) in their lifetime.